ambientlight/bs-pixi/README.md

 let x = point |.
 PIXI.Point.getX;
 ```

-Although using class methods for anything slightly more complex as simple accessors is not really practical, as `[@bs]` class methods do not support currying, labeled and optional parameters.
+Although using class methods for anything slightly more complex as simple accessors is not really practical, as `[@bs]` class methods do not support currying, labeled and optional parameters, feel free to use it if you feel comfortable with it.

 ## Contributing